macs3-project/MACS/docs/INSTALL.md

 MACS uses Python's [setuptools](https://setuptools.readthedocs.io) for source code installations.
-To install a source distribution of MACS, unpack the distribution tarball, or clone Git repository with `git clone git@github.com:taoliu/MACS.git`.
+To install a source distribution of MACS, unpack the distribution tarball, or clone Git repository with `git clone --recurse-submodules git@github.com:taoliu/MACS.git`.
 Go to the directory where you unpacked MACS, and simply run the install script:

  `$ python setup.py install`